 We discussed the possibility of changing one of my medications and when I asked how I would get this potential medication, she said it would be sent to my local pharmacy.
 Ultimately, we decided as a team that I would remain on my current regiment and she would reassess me in three weeks.
 I liked that she was thoughtful and precise in her knowledge of medications, and listened to how I felt.
 I left the medication appointment once again feeling very impressed with Grow Therapy.

-Most clients pay for therapy and psychiatry services using their own health insurance.
-Copays are as little as $0 for some clients, while others pay between $0 and $20 per session.
-Copayments vary based on individual clients’ insurance coverage.
-Grow Therapy doesn’t charge any additional fees beyond the insurance copay.
-Providers also accept cash payments, generally ranging from $75 – $150+ for therapy and $80 – $250+ for medication management.
-If choosing cash pay, clients can find the amounts listed on provider profiles.
+Most clients pay for therapy and psychiatry services using their health insurance.
+Copays are as little as $0 for some clients, while others may pay $20+ per session.
+Copayments vary based on individual clients’ insurance coverage, and there are no additional fees beyond the insurance copay.

 Who Does Grow Therapy Serve?

-Reviews from Trustpilot | 4.7 out of 5 stars | 3,435 reviews
+Reviews from Trustpilot | 4.8 out of 5 stars | 5,260 reviews

 Positive reviews from Trustpilot include users noting that Grow Therapy’s providers are amazing and very helpful.
-One user stated that in just 3 weeks, she has already witnessed a significant improvement in her mental wellness.
+One user stated that in just three weeks, she has already witnessed a significant improvement in her mental wellness.

 Negative reviews from Trustpilot include reports of problems with customer service.
 Several clients have stated that they are not receiving replies to their inquiries and that most of their emails and chat messages are only being answered by a bot.
 These issues seem to be isolated problems and not indicative of most people’s experience.